Marc Canter

 Marc Canter is an American internet entrepreneur, speaker, technology evangelist and early pioneer of online software, and is often called the "godfather of multimedia".
-Canter is a CEO of Instigate, Inc. Marc is best known for being the co-founder and CEO of MacroMind, the company that became Macromedia.
+Canter is a CEO of Instigate, Inc. Canter is best known for being the co-founder and CEO of MacroMind, the company that became Macromedia.

 Early life

 Canter grew up in a political environment.
 His father was a Democratic politician and organizer of a meat packers union in Chicago, and a mentor to political consultant David Axelrod.
 His grandfather, Harry Canter, was leader of the Communist Party of Massachusetts, a translator for the Soviet Union, and later, a publisher of communism-related books as well as a leftist weekly, the Chicago Star, that he bought from Frank Marshall Davis.
-Canter recalls marching with Martin Luther King, Jr. and being heavily involved in Chicago political campaigns as a child.
+Canter recalls marching with Martin Luther King Jr. and being heavily involved in Chicago political campaigns as a child.

-A singer in childhood, Canter enrolled in Oberlin College intending to become an opera singer, and was exposed there to synthesizers, computer music, and building and coding computers.
+A singer in childhood, Canter attended Kenwood Academy on Chicago's South Side prior to enrolling in Oberlin College intending to become an opera singer, and was exposed there to synthesizers, computer music, and building and coding computers.